LucasBorboleta/pijersi-certu/docs/INSTALL.md

    | v2.0.0.rc1 | SHA256 | CF922DD3C4263DFA8E3EC3EAB1322B7E19D49471671FF4E0B1FABD494E4A8350 |
    | v2.0.0.rc1 | MD5    | 0E37EDAB469825F423689A7B8B56B587                                 |

-  - The check-sums of the `pijersi-cmalo` UGI servers on `linux` are:
+  - The check-sums of the `pijersi-cmalo` UGI servers on `linux` are in the next table; the release candidates have been removed:

    | Version    | Hash   | Expected hash value                                              |
    | ---------- | ------ | ---------------------------------------------------------------- |